alexolivas/djangorest-template/README.md

 This project uses `Pipenv` to manage it's dependencies.
 There's no need to do anything to setup the project, but if you want add or delete packages you'll have to install them via Pipenv within your project's docker container.
 This project doesn't rely on setting up a virtualenv for development since the docker container's volume is mounted to your local computer.

-## Code Formatting
+## Code Formatting And Pre-Commit

 This project uses `black` code formatter to keep your python code styling consistent.
+You also have the option of taking advantage of `pre-commit` so all of your staged files are automatically formatted for a consistent code base. `pre-commit` is configured via the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.
+See [installation instructions](https://pre-commit.com/#install) to set this up in your local environment.

+To run black on its own, within the docker container, run:

 ```bash
 black .